~ Back to Top

 What is Satisfactory Academic Progress (SAP)?

 Students who receive federal and/or state funds administered by the WC office of Financial Aid must demonstrate satisfactory academic progress in order to remain eligible.
-The students academic record at WC is used to measure satisfactory progress and all periods of enrollment at WC must be counted, including any semesters in which the student did not receive financial aid.
+The student's academic record at WC is used to measure satisfactory progress and all periods of enrollment at WC must be counted, including any transferred hours and semesters in which the student did not receive financial aid.
 Some financial aid programs have additional satisfactory academic progress requirements.

 How can I make an address change, make corrections, request a duplicate copy, check the status of my application, or list WC on my Student Aid Report?

-You can call 1-800-433-3243, or you can make those changes over the Internet at www.fafsa.ed.gov once you have a PIN.
+You can call 1-800-433-3243, or you can make those changes over the Internet at www.fafsa.ed.gov once you have a FSA ID.
 Instructions are available at the website.

 How will I get my money?